 Humans do indeed require protein, as it is one of the three macronutrients we need to attain from our diet.
 Protein is involved in virtually all of the body’s structural and functional mechanisms.
 All of our cells contain protein and it constitutes the building blocks of muscles, hair, nails, organs, skin, tendons, ligaments, enzymes, membranes, some hormones, hemoglobin, antibodies, enzymes, and much more.
 However, just because something is critical doesn’t mean that more is better.
 In fact, when it comes to protein, consuming an excess of what we need may promote disease.

 The US Department of Agriculture’s Recommended Daily Allowance for protein is 0.7 grams per kilogram body weight per day for adults older than 19 years of age.
-For an average 130-pound female, that means 47 grams of protein per day.
+For a 130-pound female, that means 47 grams of protein per day.
 For a 170-pound male, 62 grams is recommended.
 Many people are consuming approximately 20 to 30 percent of their calories from protein, which equals 90 to 135 grams of protein on a 1,800-calorie diet (typical female intake) and 125 to 188 grams of protein on a 2,500-calorie diet (average male intake).
 This is equivalent to two to three times more than the USDA recommendations.
 Much of this excess protein comes from animal sources, which may be particularly damaging.
 Excess protein taxes the kidneys, contributes to gout, and is associated with an increased risk for many chronic diseases.

 The other popular misconception is that animal products are the best source of protein.
 One important reason this myth has been perpetuated is because the amino acids—the building blocks of protein—are assembled in a way in animal foods that more closely resembles what humans actually utilize.
 However, we now know that this is inconsequential.
 When you consume any protein, it is broken down via digestion into its separate amino acid constituents and is pooled in the blood for further use.
 When the body needs to construct a protein for an enzyme or to repair muscle tissue, it collects the necessary amino acids and strings them back together in the sequence appropriate for what it is currently creating.
 This occurs regardless of whether you consume animal or plant protein.